PostHog/posthog.com/contents/blog/collaborating-on-posthog.md

 To aid serendipitous discoveries, we've created a project homepage to surface helpful insights you may not have considered.
 By making it the default page on PostHog, our aim is to help users make quick discoveries.
 We'll surface your most important product and company metrics here as well as popular insights, and we're leveraging social proof from what other teammates are doing in your app to help you discover more product improvements.

 In addition, if your team uses the [Recordings](/product/session-recording) feature, we'll also surface the most recent recordings here.
-We've found that users who return to session recordings make 3x more discoveries than other users (more context [here](https://github.com/PostHog/posthog/issues/8595#issuecomment-1056916848)).
+We've found that users who return to Session Recordings make 3x more discoveries than other users (more context [here](https://github.com/PostHog/posthog/issues/8595#issuecomment-1056916848)).
 This should also help drive qualitative discoveries about your product.

 Mockup / screenshot here.